 Be smart with your body

-Obviously, I don’t recommend that you undergo the Lemonade Diet.
+Obviously, you’re free to do what you like… but personally I don’t feel especially compelled to undergo the Lemonade Diet.
 No scientific evidence has been produced to back the claims made by Burroughs and his consorts.
 If you do try it, remember that while it does contain detoxifying ingredients, the Master Cleanse could be harmful on a long-term basis.

 Furthermore, you should always consult with your doctor before trying a new diet, especially one that is as radical as the Master Cleanse — even if celebrities have tried it and promote its benefits.
 Be smart about what you eat, and always do your research.